wandb/docs/docs/guides/automations/events.md

 run.log_artifact(artifact, aliases=["latest", "deploy"])
 ```

-See [Link a model version](../model_registry/link-model-version.md) for information on how to link model versions and [Create a custom alias](../artifacts/create-a-custom-alias.md) for information an artifact aliases.
+See [Link a model version](../model_registry/link-model-version.md) for information on how to link model versions and [Create a custom alias](../artifacts/create-a-custom-alias.md) for more information on artifact aliases.

 ## Artifacts event types